grpc-ecosystem/grpc-httpjson-transcoding/perf_benchmark/README.md

 ### Array Length

-We benchmarked the effects of having just an int32 array of 1, 256, 1024, and 16384 random integeres.
+We benchmarked the effects of having just an int32 array of 1, 256, 1024, and 16384 random integers.

 - Transcoding for JSON -> gRPC has much worse performance than transcoding for gRPC -> JSON.